expend20/x64dbg_ext/README.md

 This is the library that extends x64dbg with new features:

-* Telescope
+* Telescope.
+It's basically recursive dereferencerer of memory view which looks at the pointers in memory region recursively and extracting information from that memory: symbol, module with section name or string.
-* Unicorn emulator to predict code flow
+* Unicorn emulator to replace the disassembly window.
+Instead of linear disassembly now you see wich assembly lines is actually going to be executed with propogated values in the registers.
+This allows you to save time on single stepping or double clicking on jumps in disassembly view.

 Both features actually inspired by projects like [GEF](https://github.com/hugsy/gef) and [pwndbg](https://github.com/pwndbg/pwndbg).

 # Install